ga-wdi-boston/wdi_5_sql_crud/README.md

 ## Lab

-And one more time, but for places.
+One more time, but for places.

 Remember to keep it to data that can be stored in a single row.